TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GeneralInformation/Typo3Versions/Index.rst

 LTS ("Long Term Support") versions are an exception: these versions get full support (bug fixes and security fixes) for at least three years.
-TYPO3 CMS version 4.5 as well as version 6.2 are such LTS versions.
+TYPO3 CMS version 4.5, 6.2 and 7 are such LTS versions.
+Starting with TYPO3 CMS 7 LTS the minor-versions are skipped in the official naming.
+So 7 LTS is 7.6 internally.
+Versions inside a major-version have minor-versions as usual (7.0, 7.1, ...) until at some point it receives LTS-status.